lennyqd/FDS-Project-Heart-Disease-Prediction-with-XGBoost/README.txt

 2. Inside the "PROJECT_HEARTDISEASE" folder, locate and enter the "Pre-DataProcessing" folder.
 Once inside, open the "data_processing.ipynb" file.

-3. In the Jupyter Notebook menu bar (the top bar), you'll find a "Cell" section.
-Click on "Cell."
+3. In the Jupyter Notebook menu bar (the top bar), you'll find a "Cell" or "Run" section.
+Click on "Cell" or "Run".

 4. Within the "Cell" section, select "Run All" to execute all the cells in the "data_processing.ipynb" file.
 This will ensure that you have all the necessary imports, settings, and files for this project.